-HC #6: Increase in Homeownership Opportunities Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+HC #6: Increase in Homeownership Opportunities Unit of Measurement Baseline Yearly Benchmark Outcome Benchmark Achieved?
 Number of households that purchased a home as a result of the activity (increase).
-O households have sufficient income to purchase, but not mortgage ready.
-2 households were ready to purchase home in 2015 0 No. Sales are pending HUD, FHA, and conventional financing approval for the sale of the townhomes.
+7 households have sufficient income to purchase, 4 were mortgage ready.
+4 households were ready to purchase a home in 2016 0 Yes.
+Three LTO participants purchased their Townhomes in 2016.